Installing a Promise

 kubectl --context $WORKER get deployments --watch

-The above command will give an output similar to (it may take a couple of minutes):
+The above command will give an output similar to the following (it may take a couple of minutes):

 NAME READY UP-TO-DATE AVAILABLE AGE